skshricharan/AWS-project-serverless-architecture-/README.md

 # **AWS Serverless Architecture: Object Detection**

-This project started to develop for my acdemic coursework project submission, which later on was improvised and developed by me.
+I started to develop this project for my acdemic coursework final project submission, which later on was improvised and developed by me.

 ## # Hello folks!!
 Welcome to my project